mahulo2009/RoboND-Kinematics-Project/README.md

 5->6 | -pi/2 | 0 | 0 | q6
 6->EE | 0 | 0 | d7 | 0

 The URDF file contains the information to get the numerical values for a's and d's.
-The following table show the information extracted from this file.
+The following table shows the information extracted from this file.

 Joint Name | Parent Link | Child Link | x(m) | y(m) | z(m)